Murray-Watt/java/documents/concurrencyTutorials.md

 #Java Explained: Concurrency in Java
 Murray Watt 2024-03-08

-## Thread Synchronization

-Techniques used to coordinate the execution of threads to avoid conflicts and ensure data consistency.
-This includes mechanisms like locks, semaphores, and barriers.

-## Parallelism vs. Concurrency

-Understanding the difference between these two concepts.
-Parallelism involves executing multiple tasks simultaneously, while concurrency involves making progress on multiple tasks over a period of time.

 ## Deadlocks and Race Condition

 Common issues in concurrent programming.
 Deadlocks occur when two or more threads are waiting for each other to release resources, while race conditions occur when the outcome of a program depends on the timing or interleaving of threads.

-## Thread Safety

-Ensuring that data shared between threads is accessed in a way that avoids conflicts and maintains data integrity.
-This often involves using synchronization mechanisms like locks or atomic operations.

 ## Futures and Promises